PyPSA/PyPSA/doc/optimal_power_flow.rst

 optimised, like a short-run electricity market model.

-For simplified transmission representation using Net Transfer Capacities (NTCs), there is a TransportLink component which does controllable power flow like a transport model (and can also represent a point-to-point HVDC link).
+For simplified transmission representation using Net Transfer Capacities (NTCs), there is a Link component which does controllable power flow like a transport model (and can also represent a point-to-point HVDC link).